elkronos/ANOVAtoolbox/README.md

 ## Notes:
 Each function is accompanied by a detailed description of its parameters and the returned results.

-Feel free to explore the functions and use them for your statistical analysis needs.
-Contributions and feedback are welcome!

 Note: Please refer to the individual function documentation within the repository for more detailed information on each analysis and usage examples.

 # Contact